-Full of the file name be written (filepath) the form to has self.output directory/dirname/filename.fileext, where dirname, filename and file extension are searched in context/"output"].
+Full name of the file tobe written (filepath) has the form self.output directory/dirname/filename.fileext, where dirname, filename and file extension fileext are searched in context/"output"].
 If filename is missing, Writer's default filename is used.
-If fileext is missing, then filetype is used: if it is also absent, the default file extension is "txt".
-It is recommended to provide only fileext in context, unless it differs with filetype.
+If fileext is missing, then filetype is used; if it is also absent, the default file extension is "txt".
+It is usually enough to provide fileext.